 Why Are Healthcare Companies Considering Outsourcing Now?

-Market pressure is causing healthcare companies to look for ways to urgently reduce their overhead expenses.
+Market pressure is urgently causing healthcare companies to look for ways to reduce their overhead expenses.
 Some of the reasons why healthcare companies are thinking about outsourcing some of their services now include:

 - There is an increasing demand for niche diagnostic and treatment services, which can be expensive for healthcare companies to maintain on their own.